divjyot3112/InfluenceMarketingApp/README.md

 # InfluenceMarketingApp
-An influence marketing application to connect influencers and sponsors
+A web application to connect influencers and sponsors.

 ## Prerequisites